Luodian/Otter/README.md

 ## ☄️ Training

 You may need to use a specialized converted weights at [luodian/OTTER-9B-INIT](https://huggingface.co/luodian/OTTER-9B-INIT).
-It's directly converted from Openflamingo, and we added tokens for downstream instruction tuning.
-And you may use any trained weights to start with your training on top of ours, see weights at [Otter Weights](https://huggingface.co/luodian), and [MIMIC-IT](https://github.com/Luodian/Otter/tree/main/mimic-it) for preparing json files.
+It's directly converted from Openflamingo, and we add special tokens for downstream instruction tuning.
+You may also use any trained Otter weights to start with your training on top of ours, see them at [Otter Weights](https://huggingface.co/luodian).
+You can refer to [MIMIC-IT](https://github.com/Luodian/Otter/tree/main/mimic-it) for preparing json files.

 ```bash
 accelerate launch --config_file=./pipeline/accelerate_configs/accelerate_config_fsdp.yaml \